szczyglis-dev/py-gpt/docs/source/modes.rst

 it also allows you to upload images or provide URLs to images.
 The vision feature can analyze both local images and those found online.

-**From version 2.0.68** - Vision is integrated into any chat mode via plugin ``GPT-4 Vision (inline)``.
+Vision is integrated into any chat mode via plugin ``GPT-4 Vision (inline)``.
 Just enable the plugin and use Vision in standard modes.

-**From version 2.0.14** - Vision mode also includes real-time video capture from camera.
+Vision mode also includes real-time video capture from camera.
 To enable capture check the option ``Camera`` on the right-bottom corner.
 It will enable real-time capturing from your camera.
 To capture image from camera and append it to chat just click on video at left side.
 You can also enable ``Auto capture`` - image will be captured and appended to chat message every time you send message.

 .. image:: images/v2_capture_enable.png
    :width: 400